nerdism/mini-kernel/README.md

 a university project about a simple kernel writen from scratch

-this project also gave us alot of help [Basekernel Wiki](https://github.com/dthain/basekernel/wiki).
+this project also gave us a lot of help [Basekernel Wiki](https://github.com/dthain/basekernel/wiki).